Vishnuprasath18/DynamoDB-to-S3/README.md

 If you want the CSV to be updated every time data changes:
 - Go to DynamoDB → Streams → Enable stream on the table
 - Add a trigger in Lambda → Choose the DynamoDB stream

-Let me know how this goes or if you want any tweaks! 🚀